solo-io/workshops/gloo/gloo/README.md

 If you login as the **admin@example.com** user with the password **password**, Gloo should redirect you to the sample application echo.

 ### Rate Limiting
+It is frequent for an application to be attached using DOS attacks for example, in the example we are going to use rate limiting to protect our demo application:
 To enable rate limit on a Virtual Service we will first create a rate limit config CRD:

 ```bash